 Expecting something like "Baling hay!" she was a little surprised to hear him say matter-of-factly, " .. putting in sewer lines."
 It had never really crossed our minds that a town kid would play differently than the farm kid.
 It's the whole "Like Father, Like son" idiom.

 Now I wasn't one to play with trucks and tractors, I was more of a mommy type.
 I can remember dressing the cat and pushing it around in my baby buggy.
 I'm not sure why the cat put up with that!

 I loved the animals too.
 Especially the young stock.
-We had a small fenced in pasture for the calves just off the back yard.
-There was a fallen tree which created for us a small cove that we used as a show ring.
+We had a small fenced-in pasture for the calves just off the backyard.
+There was a fallen tree that created for us a small cove that we used as a show ring.